pyconau/2018.pycon-au.org/speak.md

 You can submit to any or all of these Specialist Tracks [through PaperCall](https://www.papercall.io/pyconau2018).

-(Applications for the Education Seminar Student Track [will be taken separately](https://docs.google.com/forms/d/e/1FAIpQLSeT8witEHPrvvYLr4QflguAYVr3zdvHKNdDnoFm2qR_HHDhBg/viewform).)
+This year's Education Seminar will feature a Student Showcase in the post afternoon tea session, with presentations specifically from students in Years 7-12.
+Applications for that will be taken separately - we'll have more details for interested students and teachers soon!)

 ## Mentors